 Work out in the world’s most hardcore outdoor gym in Kiev

-There’s no lack of outdoors gyms around the world – people can pretty much find a a place to exercise in the fresh air in any major city.
+There’s no lack of outdoors gyms around the world – people can pretty much find a place to exercise in the fresh air in any major city.
+And generally, we wouldn’t classify gyms as playgrounds.
 So what makes this one located in Kiev so special?
 Local Yuliya explains:

 Make some swing music in Montreal